 Sadly, motorcycle accidents will continue to happen, regardless of preventative action and increased education.
-If you or someone close to you has been injured in a motorcycle accident, the knowledgeable Portland motorcycle accident lawyers at D’Amore Law Group are here to assist you with all of your legal and insurance needs.
+If you or someone close to you has been injured in a motorcycle accident, the knowledgeable Portland motorcycle accident attorney at D’Amore Law Group is here to assist you with all of your legal and insurance needs.

 The Do’s and Don’ts of Motorcycle Accidents